 Given the Higg MSI displays all materials in “per kg” impacts, there are no impact differences from the splitting of hides.
 Splitting leather increases the surface area of the actual leather product, and the result of this would be reflected in the Higg Product Module (a new tool that enables a shift from looking at material impacts only to total product life cycle impacts).

 Q: Do the multiplication factors artificially distort the Eutrophication and Resource Depletion scores for all natural fibres in the Higg MSI, including leather, compared to synthetic materials?

 This is an incorrect interpretation of the Higg MSI normalization approach.
-We would encourage closer review of the methodology document.
+We would encourage closer review of the tool’s methodology document.
 The Higg MSI uses a “reference system” approach to normalization.
 What this means is that we’ve calculated the global material production impacts for the apparel and footwear industries and compare the results to this context.
 Notably, this is the same type of approach that the European Commission’s Product Environmental Footprint normalization methodology uses, albeit for global production as the reference system.
 In the Higg MSI, 10 points represents the impacts of an average apparel/footwear material for each impact category.

 Q: Can you provide more insight into the methodology for the impact of Chemistry assessment in the Higg MSI?